 EB-5 Project Structuring – Key Roles and Responsibilities

-After the structure of the deal is determined, the team can begin to decide roles and responsibilities of the involved parties.
+After the structure of the deal is determined, the team can begin to decide the roles and responsibilities of the parties involved.

-- (#1) Sponsor Parent: For a larger developer, this would be the company’s recognizable name.
-This entity may or may not be the owner of the project’s (2) Holding Company.
-Typically, the (1) Sponsor Parent will be the manager of the (2) Holding Company, which is the actual owner of the project.
-These entities are typically kept separate in order to limit the liability of the (1) Sponsor Parent across many projects.
-For example, if a (2) Holding Company were to go bankrupt, the (1) Sponsor Parent would not similarly go bankrupt.
-If the (1) Sponsor Parent and the (2) Holding Company were the same entity, a bankruptcy could jeopardize all projects for the (1) Sponsor Parent.
-Having separate entities adds protection for projects and investors and allows for a more organized approach across, in some cases, many projects for a single (1) Sponsor Parent.
+- (#1) Sponsor parent: For a larger developer, this would be the company’s recognizable name.
+This entity may or may not be the owner of the project’s (2) holding company.
+Typically, the sponsor parent will be the manager of the holding company, which is the actual owner of the project.
+These entities are usually kept separate to limit the liability of the sponsor parent across many projects.
+For example, if a holding company were to go bankrupt, the sponsor parent would not similarly go bankrupt.
+If the sponsor parent and the holding company were the same entity, a bankruptcy could jeopardize all projects for the sponsor parent.
+Having separate entities adds protection for projects and investors and allows for a more organized approach across, in some cases, many projects for a single sponsor parent.

-- (#3) EB-5 Borrower: In a mezzanine debt structure this is a “mid-co” or “upstream borrower”.
-This entity is specifically formed for the project and its purpose is to borrow the EB-5 funds from the (6) EB-5 Fund.
+- (#3) EB-5 borrower: In a mezzanine debt structure, this is a “mid-co” or “upstream borrower.”
+This entity is specifically formed for the project, and its purpose is to borrow the EB-5 funds from the (6) EB-5 fund.
 This makes the mezzanine loan structurally subordinated to any senior debt.
-A new (3) EB-5 Borrower will typically be formed for each new project and will be specific to that deal.
+A new EB-5 borrower will typically be formed for each new project and will be specific to that deal.

-- (#4) EB-5 Investors: The individual (4) EB-5 Investors invest into the (6) EB-5 Fund by purchasing equity interests in the fund.
-The combined interests of these investors is pooled to form the (6) EB-5 Fund.
+- (#4) EB-5 investors: The individual EB-5 investors invest into the (6) EB-5 fund by purchasing equity interests in the fund.
+The combined interests of these investors are pooled to form the EB-5 fund.

-- (#5) EB-5 Fund Manager: This is the manager of the (6) EB-5 Fund and is responsible for financial administration of the fund.
-If the (6) EB-5 Fund is a limited partnership, the EB-5 Fund Manager would serve as the (5) General Partner of the EB-5 Fund.
-Similarly, if the (6) EB-5 Fund is a limited liability company, the EB-5 Fund Manager would serve as the Managing Member or Manager of the LLC.
-The EB-5 Fund Manager may or may not be affiliated with the (10) Regional Center or the (7) Development Company or may be completely independent.
-The EB-5 Fund Manager typically has a fiduciary duty to the investors in the (6) EB-5 Fund, so if it is affiliated with the (7) Development Company, such affiliation would need to be disclosed and any conflicts of interest would typically need to be waived by such (4) EB-5 Investors.
+- (#5) EB-5 fund manager: This is the manager of the (6) EB-5 fund, and it is responsible for financial administration of the fund.
+If the EB-5 fund is a limited partnership, the EB-5 fund manager would serve as the (5) general partner of the EB-5 fund.
+Similarly, if the EB-5 fund is a limited liability company, the EB-5 fund manager would serve as the managing member or manager of the LLC.
+The EB-5 fund manager may or may not be affiliated with the (10) regional center or the (7) development company or may be completely independent.
+The EB-5 fund manager typically has a fiduciary duty to the investors in the EB-5 fund, so if it is affiliated with the development company, such affiliation would need to be disclosed and any conflicts of interest would typically need to be waived by such (4) EB-5 investors.

-- (#6) EB-5 Fund: (4) EB-5 Investors’ contributions are pooled together in this (6) EB-5 Fund, which is then invested into the project’s (7) Development Company.
-If the (6) EB-5 Fund is a limited partnership, each (4) EB-5 investor purchases partnership interests to become a limited partner in the (6) EB-5 Fund.
-If the (6) EB-5 Fund is an LLC, each (4) EB-5 Investor purchases equity interests to become a member of the LLC.
-The rights and roles of Limited Partners can range from minimal involvement to active voting rights.
-The (6) EB-5 Fund either makes a loan or equity contribution to the (3) EB-5 Borrower.
+- (#6) EB-5 fund: (4) EB-5 investors’ contributions are pooled together in this EB-5 fund, which is then invested into the project’s (7) development company.
+If the EB-5 fund is a limited partnership, each EB-5 investor purchases partnership interests to become a limited partner in the fund.
+If the EB-5 fund is an LLC, each EB-5 investor purchases equity interests to become a member of the LLC.
+The rights and roles of limited partners can range from minimal involvement to active voting rights.
+The EB-5 fund either makes a loan or equity contribution to the (3) EB-5 borrower.

-- (#7) Development Company: This is the company that directly owns the project assets (land, building, etc.) and is typically the borrower of the senior construction loan.
-Should there be a mortgage or a secured loan, the (7) Development Company typically secures the loan because it is the entity that owns the assets of the project.
+- (#7) Development company: This is the company that directly owns the project assets (land, building, etc.) and is typically the borrower of the senior construction loan.
+Should there be a mortgage or a secured loan, the development company typically secures the loan because it is the entity that owns the assets of the project.

-- (#8) Senior Bank / Lender: Mezzanine debt deals typically involve a (8) Senior Bank / Lender.
-This lender will have first priority on the (7) Development Company (assets of the project) and will often record a mortgage on the property.
-Often, the (8) Senior Bank / Lender and the (6) EB-5 Fund will have an intercreditor agreement which outlines the respective rights of each creditor with respect to the project.
+- (#8) Senior bank/lender: Mezzanine debt deals typically involve a senior bank or lender.
+This lender will have first priority on the (7) development company (assets of the project) and will often record a mortgage on the property.
+Often, the senior bank or lender and the (6) EB-5 fund will have an intercreditor agreement that outlines the respective rights of each creditor with respect to the project.

-- (#9) Development Manager / Developer: This entity is responsible for managing the project development.
-Typically this is the manager of the (7) Development Company and will oversee tasks including construction, landscaping, etc.
+- (#9) Development manager/developer: This entity is responsible for managing the project development.
+Typically this is the manager of the (7) development company, and it will oversee tasks including construction, landscaping, etc.

-- (#10) Regional Center: The (10) Regional Center has an administrative agreement with the (6) EB-5 Fund.
-The Regional Center may be affiliated with the (5) EB-5 Fund Manager but does not have to be.
-The relationship to the (6) EB-5 Fund is not an ownership relationship but a service relationship.
-In some instances, the (10) Regional Center may be owned by the (7) Development Company, in such instances, proper disclosures should be given to investors along with any potential conflicts of interest.
+- (#10) Regional center: The regional center has an administrative agreement with the (6) EB-5 fund.
+The regional center may be affiliated with the (5) EB-5 fund manager but does not have to be.
+The relationship to the EB-5 fund is not an ownership relationship but a service relationship.
+In some instances, the regional center may be owned by the (7) development company.
+In such instances, proper disclosures should be given to investors, and any potential conflicts of interest should be identified.

-Optimizing the structure of an EB-5 project (from an immigration and financial risk perspective) is a complex endeavor and requires the input of a team of knowledgeable advisors with current market data.
+Optimizing the structure of an EB-5 project from an immigration risk and financial risk perspective is a complex endeavor and requires the input of a team of knowledgeable advisors with current market data.
 This article is meant to serve as a starting point for understanding the key players and structuring decisions involved in the EB-5 process.
 Please contact EB5 Affiliate Network with any questions about structuring your EB-5 project.